zanedr/front-end-submissions-public/1703/mod-3/personal-project/joe-heitkamp/template.md

 #### Instructor Notes

 #### Deliverables for next checkin:
-- have wireframes done. this will keep you accountable so that when you come up with new ideas you'll stick to what you've got
+- have wireframes done. this will keep you accountable so that when you come up with new ideas you'll stick to what you've got  * *initial wireframes are finished and a link to the images is above.*
 - have backend setup (Node.js, express, knex, bookshelf)
     - frontend has a walk through on setting up the backend with knex and express thats great
+     * *knex and postgres are set up and seeding initial user data.
+I am still working through storing and retrieving favorites linked to a user ID though.*
     - look into testing
+     * *will have a full suite of tests written by the end of the weekend for written components and helper logic*
 - Have initial app setup (react, redux, router)
+ * *The initial framework is in place and working.
+Simple rendering of a controlled input and home page is being handled by router.
+The app will continue to be nuilt out in react/redux.*
 - either get the API to give you comics related to genres || scrape.
+ * *this is the big focus for today.
+By EOD, the data will either be properly cleaned or scraped, but I am leaning towards applying logic to the API object to get what I need.*
     - nightmare.js, cheerio, selenium.